Cryptology: Encode and Decode Secret Messages

 General Project Requirements

 (1.)
-This is an individual project.
+This is an individual student or a group (no more than two students) project.

+(e.)
 The 1st student will decode the secret message.

 Using proper grammar, write a scenario or a sentence that includes the encrypted (encoded) message.